Omii2899/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification

-This repository contains the code and configuration files for a Brain Tumor Detection MLOps project.
-The project includes data versioning, data pipelines, and Docker for containerization.
+This project is designed to develop, deploy, and maintain a machine learning model for brain tumor classification.
+The project utilizes a Machine Learning Operations (MLOps) approach to streamline the development, deployment, and monitoring of the model.
+The project directory is structured to support data version control, modular coding, and containerized deployment.

 ## Introduction